Facebook Announces Project Libra, Its Wildly Ambitious Plan to Bring Cryptocurrency to the Masses

 Meanwhile, it’s also unclear how Facebook’s partners might benefit from the project.
 In the case of global tech firms Uber and Spotify, their executives likely see an opportunity to reduce payment processing costs, and to reach new customers who lack credit cards.

 Financial firms may view Project Libra as a new beachhead to challenge banks, while also providing an opportunity to look for new business opportunities.
-According to Katherine Haun of Andreesen Horowitz, the business of running a node will not be about grabbing data, but rather about being at the forefront of financial innovation.
+According to Kathryn Haun of Andreessen Horowitz, the business of running a node will not be about grabbing data, but rather about being at the forefront of financial innovation.

 Ultimately it’s consumers who will determine whether Facebook’s grand gambit will succeed or fail, with the most important test of Libra likely being convenience.
 If the currency’s use becomes widespread and proves to be more useful than payment options like credit cards, debit cards, Venmo and Bitcoin, it could transform large parts of the tech and finance industries.

-Note: An earlier version of this story misstated the title of Dante Disparte.